kanaverse/kana-paper/main.md

 We do it.
 You do it.
 Everyone does it.
-No, it's not cocaine, we're talking about single-cell RNA sequencing (scRNA-seq).
+No, not cocaine; we're talking about single-cell RNA sequencing (scRNA-seq).
 As its name suggests, this technology enables us to study the gene expression of cell populations at the level of the constituent cells.
 This enables researchers to easily characterize cell subpopulations without requiring any prior knowledge.
 No longer do we have to painstakingly purify each subpopulation for RNA sequencing of bulk populations;